nobledynamic/nobledynamic.github.io/content/posts/march_madness_1/index.md

 ### Feature Engineering

 The first feature that we decided to explore was win rate.
-How good would the win rate of the regular season be when predicting the winner of matches during the MM tournament?
+How good would the win rate of the regular season be when predicting the winner of matches during the tournament?
 The "rule" here was that the team with the higher win rate would be predicted as the winner.
 Not only would it be interesting to explore that feature, but it would also provide a baseline score.
 At this point, the way to score each predictive system should be introduced.
 For this case study, the Brier score was used.

 The Brier score can be described by the following formula: